hkproj/copto/README.md

 Copto
 ===================
-Copto is a C# library that lets you *gradually* parse your command line arguments.
+Copto is a C# library that lets you *incrementally* parse your command line arguments.

 Features
 -------------